PhysioLabXR/PhysioLabXRDocs/source/Scripting.rst

 ###################################

 The scripting interface, or RenaScript, is one of the most extensible features PhysioLabXR offers.
-It empowers researchers to run user-defined Python scripts, providing full agency for creating and deploying custom data processing pipelines.
+It empowers researchers to run user-defined Python scripts (Python is the only language supported right now), providing full agency for creating and deploying custom data processing pipelines.
 With Python's versatility and vast array of fast-growing open-source libraries, users are encouraged to creatively explore and experiment with novel applications such as close-loop neurofeedback.
 Users can implement DSP algorithms, run ML models with real-time data streams,